Jefnilham/file-sorter/README.md

 # file-sorter
-Helpful script assigns file types to desingated subfolders according to file extensions
+Assigns file types to subfolders according to file extensions in a given folder